Ichus/Blackjack-Game/README.txt

 Add special blackjack payout for that matter
-Add ability to disallow hitting once hand reaches 5 cards in length Add abiliy for game to immediately notify you of busting instead of waiting for final calculation Add ability for game to print the hand on the same line neatly Add ability for game to repopulate the deck when empty Add ability for game to kick you for zero chip count before asking if you'd like to keep playing
+Add ability to disallow hitting once hand reaches 5 cards in length Add abiliy for game to immediately notify you of busting instead of waiting for final calculation Add ability for game to repopulate the deck when empty Add ability for game to kick you for zero chip count before asking if you'd like to keep playing